 A third and real-world issue is that some US companies have no (or limited) engineering and/or prototyping expertise, or have no contacts that can provide those services.
 Therefore, they are dependent on the China factory for any changes, modifications, and enhancements to that product.

-With ITI Manufacturing’s “no manufacturing defects” guarantee, Company ‘B’ is assured every shipment will match their approval sample.
-They can also rest assured that when the time comes to change/improve the product to keep it viable in the marketplace, their ideas and documented modifications will be faithfully communicated, sampled, and produced with the same no manufacturing defects guarantee as the ordinal product.
+With ITI Manufacturing’s “no manufacturing defects” guarantee, Company ‘B’ has the assurance that every shipment will match their approval sample.
+They can also rest assured that when the time comes to change/improve the product to keep it viable in the marketplace, their ideas and documented modifications remain.
+In fact, they’ll see that ITI will faithfully communicate, sample, and ensure production with the same no manufacturing defects guarantee.

 Custom product testing and inspection, seamless integration with freight forwarding companies, and international supply chain management services, are all part of what ITI Manufacturing brings to the table for our customers – with competitive landed pricing.
 We’ve been in this business for 43 years, and we know how to successfully do this for you!

 Contact ITI Manufacturing

 When it comes to custom manufacturing, it’s not as scary as some may presume.
 Learn how ITI Manufacturing can help you.
 When choosing a manufacturing partner, it’s important to work with a provider that can change to meet your company’s requirements, rather than a manufacturer that expects you to change your requirements to meet an already established standard.
 Working through our professional team at ITI Manufacturing, you partner with Chinese manufacturers that produce to your specifications, not theirs.
 To connect with ITI Manufacturing, simply call (281) 242-7030.